iamuv2000/qrScanner/README.md

 ![qrScanner](https://raw.githubusercontent.com/TheCoolNerd27/qrScanner/master/assets/QR.png)

 This software helps you to scan QR code just by pointing your camera on it.
-It uses machine learning algorithms to scan the code.
+It uses an npm module to scan the code.

 ### How to setup
 ```